 Snape’s Life Debt

-One which Snape failed to repay.
+A debt which Snape seems to have failed to repay.
 In fact, circumstances intervened wherein rather than repaying his debt, Severus Snape ended up compounding it by betraying James Potter to his death.
 Yes, I do believe that Severus Snape may have felt deep, and utterly sincere remorse when he ultimately discovered that the hypothetical family that his report of the partial Prophecy to Lord Voldemort endangered turned out to be James Potter and his wife.
-And not only for Lily’s sake, or for the sake of an innocent child.
+And not necessarily only for Lily’s sake, or for the sake of an innocent child.

 Because Severus Snape was wizarding-raised, and he knows that such a debt bears consequences.